0xRowan/DualModeToken-ERC/docs/RATIONALE.md

-# Rationale: Why Dual-Mode Token Standard?
+# Rationale

 This document explains the design decisions behind the Dual-Mode Token Standard.
+All content is based on the official ERC specification.

 ---